-2017: AGFE’s Open Learning Scholars Program with Arizona State University (ASU)
+2017: AGF’s Open Learning Scholars Program with Arizona State University (ASU)

-2017-2019: Blended Learning for Capacity Building in the Arab World with the American University of Beirut (AUB) and American University in Cairo (AUC)
+2017-2019: Blended learning in the Arab World with American University of Beirut (AUB) and American University in Cairo (AUC)

 2020: The University Consortium for Quality Online Learning (UCQOL)

-UCQOL reflects AGFE’s commitment to providing inclusive, innovative, and wide-reaching education opportunities for Emirati and Arab students.
-Through strategic partnerships, UCQOL in collaboration with the UAE Ministry of Education, will make online learning programs available to a larger pool of underserved students from the UAE and beyond.
-The Consortium, which is expected to scale up with more partner universities in the future, is already collaborating with nine of the country’s top universities: the American University of Dubai, American University of Sharjah, British University of Dubai, Khalifa University, New York University Abu Dhabi, UAE University, University of Dubai, University of Sharjah and Zayed University.
+The University Consortium for Quality Online Learning (UCQOL) reflects AGF’s commitment to providing inclusive, innovative, and wide-reaching education opportunities for Emirati and Arab students.
+Through strategic partnerships with top universities and the UAE Ministry of Education, UCQOL will make online learning programs available to a larger pool of Arab students from the UAE and beyond.
+The Consortium, which is expected to scale up with more partner universities in the future, is already collaborating with nine of the country’s top universities: the American University of Dubai, American University of Sharjah, British University in Dubai, Khalifa University, New York University Abu Dhabi, UAE University, University of Dubai, University of Sharjah and Zayed University.

 2021: Abdulla Al Ghurair Hub for Digital Teaching and Learning with the American University of Beirut (AUB)